mzallaghi4/MathsJulia/function.md

 ```

 Step 4: Calling Functions:
 To use a function, you need to call it by using its name along with the correct number and order of arguments.
-For example:

 ```julia
 greet("Julia User")  # Output: Hello, Julia User!